History of the Organization

 Langs is a neighbourhood based organization, but has become so much more!
 Langs has grown to become a dynamic, respected community development organization providing comprehensive health and social support services that are responsive to the changing needs of our region.

-Every person in our neighbourhoods will have a place to call home for health, wellness and community support.
+Langs is committed to ensuring that every person in our neighbourhoods will have a place to call home for health, wellness and community support.

 Changed lives, healthy communities.